inferno986return/FullSolderComic-ebook/README.md

 ### E-book:

 I have provided an ePub and the code needed to recreate it, feel free to use the code for your own projects as per the licenses stated below.
-Currently the ePub passes [epubcheck 4.0.2](https://github.com/IDPF/epubcheck) with `No errors or warnings detected.`

 ### Licensing: